mdeutsch13/myproject/README.md

 ### Project Workflow

-blah blah blah this is what i gonna do in this project
 ![Workflow](pictures/ProjectWorkFlow.png)
 ### Data description
 The data used in this analysis is CAN data from field testing.
 The signals are packed into a MATLAB structure and all the signals contain a 'time' and a 'val' data vector.
 Each field run has its own data structure and the runs are distinguished by a run number in the name of the structure containing the data.